gotthardp/lorawan-server/doc/Infrastructure.md

 To suppress warnings from all devices in a given network, enter a *DevAddr* of one device and `FE000000` as the *Mask*.
 The 7 upper bits (MSB) match in the address match the 7 lower bits (LSB) in the network identifier.

+## Events

+This list includes an overview of errors and warnings that have occurred during the last 24 hours.
+See [Event List](Events.md) guide for more details.